jundalisay/superb/content/en/research/socrates/simple-republic/book-2/chapter-3.md

-## First Quality* of God= God Must Be Defined to Be Good If the State is to be Good
+## First Quality* of God: God Must Be Defined to Be Good If the State is to be Good

-*Translator's Note= This is called Dharma in Hinduism and Buddhism
+*Superphysics Note: This is called Dharma in Hinduism and Buddhism

 {{< l a="Socrates" >}}